UK Woodland Birds: A Spring Walk by Sight and Sound

 The goldcrest vanished as quickly as it had appeared, leaving the air still and quiet again.

-The birds had grown quiet, and the woodland seemed to exhale — calm again.
+A breeze stirred the canopy above, leaves just beginning to unfurl.
+The birds had grown quiet, and the woodland seemed to exhale, calm again.

-But we’d heard the chiffchaff call in spring, a woodpecker hammer its rhythm into bark, watched a nuthatch climb downward like it had its own set of rules, and listened as a song thrush turned the air into music.
+It had not been a long walk.
+We had not gone far from home.
+But we had heard the chiffchaff call in spring, a woodpecker hammer its rhythm into bark, watched a nuthatch climb downward like it had its own set of rules, and listened as a song thrush turned the air into music.
+And for a moment, we followed a goldcrest, bright crown flashing, as it danced through the treetops, lighter than a breath.